-The industry’s largest patent portfolio
+The industry’s leading patent portfolio

 We believe in the importance of patents, and our numbers show it: around 15 percent of Ericsson’s annual global revenue is invested in research and development (R&D), totaling tens of billions of dollars over the past few years.
 This equates to thousands of years of engineering time each year, by some of the brightest engineers in the world.

 Our leading R&D efforts have created the world's leading patent portfolio, with more than 54,000 granted patents.
 This generates a return on our investment that enables us to continue our ongoing research in technology innovation.

 The patent and licensing process is designed to create opportunities for both established companies and new enterprises.
 Allowing other companies to benefit from Ericsson’s innovations, lowers the barriers to entry and enables new players to enter the marketplace.

 Research works in close collaboration across Ericsson, securing our innovations with IPR, in driving open standardization.

 Driving global standardization, our commitment to open, collaborative and innovative technology standards enables us to play a key role in shaping standards for future technologies.

 Patents and licensing play an active role in advancing innovation and creating industry standardization.
 This is why we dedicate time and energy to making sure our R&D work adds to our strong patent portfolio.

 Giving fair access to Ericsson standard essential patents enables collaboration and standardization globally across the ecosystem, bringing interoperability, increased performance and lower barriers of entry to new players.